Parenting after a separation: Relocating with children

 - There are significant psychological factors to consider about relocation after divorce and separation, not least of all the potential for the development of mental health problems and complex developmental issues.

 - Divorce is difficult on children, but the critical time after divorce and separation takes place requires the establishment of a routine and continued and ongoing support and care from both parents.

 Again, the importance of acting in the best interests of children in relocation (s 60CC Family Law Act 1975 (Cth)) is paramount.
 A family lawyer can help you to mediate a decision about relocation and may help you to reach an agreement without having to seek a relocation order through the courts.

 The court can intervene and make a relocation order

-If you are looking to move, and you have made this decision considering what is in the best interests of your children — but your former partner is still refusing to agree — then the court may intervene.
+Parenting after separation can come with complexities.
+If you’re looking to move, and you have made this decision considering what is in the best interests of your children — but your former partner is still refusing to agree — then the court may intervene.
 Alternatively, if your partner is looking to move and you oppose it, you should seek legal advice immediately.

 - A relocation order can be made in which the court will dictate conditions of relocation, including when and where a parent can move and how often the other parent can visit.

 - Court-mandated relocation orders are not always agreed to so it is vital that you seek legal advice if there is a disagreement about relocation with your former partner.

 Dana met Hector online in Brisbane, and after a brief courtship, Dana fell pregnant.
 Neither party wanted to pursue a relationship.
 But despite this, Dana and Hector have stayed friends and co-parented their daughter, Lily, together.
 Lily lives with Dana but Hector is very involved in Lily’s life and sees her every alternate weekend and on holidays full-time for four weeks of the year.
 This is an informal agreement.